You are here

 Scan and save to your computer a high-quality copy of those transcripts (front and back).
 View information on scanning and saving files.

 Save each set of university/college transcripts into a separate file with your name and the institution name in the file title. (e.g. “Jane Doe UNC Transcript.pdf”, “John Doe CSU Pueblo Transcript.jpg”, etc.).
 Scanned transcripts must clearly depict the transcript in its entirety with your degree conferred, when applicable.

-Unofficial, illegible, dark/light, distorted or partial scanned copies will not be accepted.
+Unofficial, illegible, dark/light, distorted or partially scanned copies will not be accepted.
 Failure to upload a legible scan of all required official transcripts will significantly increase the processing time of your application.

 When requested in the application, upload your document(s).
 View information on using the upload controls in the elicensure system.

-- CDE uses transcripts solely for the evaluation of your application and then destroys them for your protection.
+- CDE uses transcripts solely for the evaluation of your application.
 You are required to keep your official transcripts indefinitely in case of audit or for use in future applications.